davidvaughan86/Brewmance/README.md

 - About half way through this project I learned that I was going to have to massivley scale back my original plans due to the **limitations of template engines**.
 There were many times I almost scrapped the project entirely.

 - I plan to take all of this code and implement it into React with more functionality.
-Please stay tuned to Bremance v 2.0 in React
+Please stay tuned to [Bremance v 2.0 in React](https://github.com/davidvaughan86/Brewmance-React).

 You can use this link to get back to [my portfolio](http://dave2dev.com/).